Ohtani hurls 6 innings, doubles in Angels’ 6-3 win over Jays

+When he struck out Guerrero with a wicked slider two innings later, Ohtani smiled and chuckled at that one, too.

+Ohtani had plenty of fun in his first mound meeting with most likely his strongest competitor for the AL MVP award.
+He also did plenty against the rest of the Blue Jays to secure another win for the Los Angeles Angels.

-ANAHEIM, Calif.
-(AP) — Shohei Ohtani pitched six innings of three-hit ball to win his third consecutive start, and he also doubled and scored an early run in the Los Angeles Angels’ 6-3 victory over the Toronto Blue Jays on Thursday night.
+Ohtani pitched six innings of three-hit ball to win his third consecutive start, and he also doubled and scored an early run in the Angels’ 6-3 victory Thursday night.

-Although Ohtani (7-1) issued three walks for the first time since June and threw two wild pitches in his 17th mound start of the season, the two-way superstar allowed just two runs and struck out six to keep his ERA at 2.93.
+Although Ohtani (7-1) issued three walks for the first time since June and threw two wild pitches in his 17th mound start of the season, he allowed just two runs and struck out six to keep his ERA at 2.93.

+“I haven’t been feeling really that great, but when I don’t have my best stuff, I’ve been finding ways to get outs and getting through innings,” Ohtani said through a translator.
+“Physically I feel really good, but I just feel I’m getting better each outing, and I feel like I really haven’t hit my potential yet.”

+Guerrero faced Ohtani’s pitching for the first time in their careers, and the majors’ No. 2 home run hitter went 1 for 2 with that bouncing single, a walk and a strikeout against the majors’ leader in homers.

 At the plate, Ohtani hit a 386-foot double off the wall for his major league-leading 68th extra-base hit as Los Angeles’ leadoff hitter in the first.
 He also walked and scored during the Angels’ four-run second as they split four games with Toronto at the Big A.